 - Delinquency - minors between ages 10 to 17 for non-traffic misdemeanors and non-capital felonies

 - Neglect and/or Abuse - minors from birth up to age 17

 - Child In Need Of Supervision (CHINS) - minors between the ages 7 to 17

 In delinquency, neglect, abuse and children in need of supervisor cases, the parties incur no filing fees.
 Petitions are filed upon the authorization of a Youth Court Judge.
 Copies of orders regarding a case are made available at no cost to the parents of the child involved, to the attorney for the parents and/or child involved, to the Department of Human Services representative or other necessary parties.Youth Court Judges And Staff

 - Honorable Margaret Alfonso - Full-time Youth Court Judge

 - Honorable Robin Alfred Midcalf - Handles Youth Court matters numerous days each month as her County Court schedule allows.

-- Honorable Gaston Hewes, Jr. - Handles any Youth Court cases which Judge Ward and Judge Midcalf are unable to hear.
+- Honorable Gaston Hewes, Jr. - Handles any Youth Court cases which Judge Alfonso and Judge Midcalf are unable to hear.

 - Cindy Alexander - Youth Court Administrator